AtherSaleem/OpenWeatherMap--OneCall-by-Call--HTML-Arduino-ESP32/README.md

 3) HTML RAW DATA Display: Use your API Key at Line Number 817 const da_url = "https://api.openweathermap.org/data/3.0/onecall?lat=33.6844&lon=73.0479&appid=abcd&units=metric";

-3) INO File is Arduino model for ESP32 - You will need to install relevant  libraries.
+3) For Arduino/ESP32/INO File: Changes need to be done on Lines 10, 11 & 13 for Wifi Name, Wifi Password & API Key.

 This is my first GIT project, Hope not to make a mess out of it.